laytenter/Insider-London/_posts/2013-09-11-london-underground-tube-tours-facts.md

 ---
-id: 7548
 title: The Underground Turns 150 (part 1)
-date: 2013-09-11T09:27:24+00:00
+date: '2013-09-11 09:27:24'
-author: london75
-layout: post
-guid: http://www.insider-london.co.uk/?p=7548
-permalink: /london-underground-tube-tours-facts/
 categories:
 - blog
 - London Underground/Tube
 - Quirky, weird and bizarre London
+id: 7548
+author: london75
+layout: post
+guid: http://www.insider-london.co.uk/?p=7548
+permalink: "/london-underground-tube-tours-facts/"
 tags:
 - London Underground
 - Tube
 - Tube Facts
 - Underground
 - Underground Facts
+slug: london-underground-tube-tours-facts

 ---
 If you didn’t already know, the London Underground turned 150 on January 9th of this year.
 That date marks the first time a train left the Paddington Station to make a 3 ½ mile journey to Farringdon Station.
 Since then, metal carriages have transported close to a billion people a year to their final destination and everywhere in between.
 To celebrate, Insider London has pulled together some of the most interesting and/or ridiculous facts, inventive maps, and other quirks about London’s most important mode of transportation.